-An 'Aboriginal' is defined as meaning a person of Aboriginal descent who is accepted as a member by a group in the community who claim descent from the Aboriginal people.
+An 'Aboriginal' person is defined in the National Parks and Wildlife Act 1972 as a person of Aboriginal descent who is accepted as a member by a group in the community who claim descent from the Aboriginal people.

 Under the National Parks and Wildlife Act 1972, 'hunting' means to take any mammal or bird that has not been domesticated or brought into captivity.

-Aboriginal people are not required to hold a Hunting Permit if they are hunting an animal that will be used as food for the hunter or for his or her dependants, or solely for cultural purposes of Aboriginal origin.
+Aboriginal people are not required to hold a Hunting Permit if they are hunting an animal that will be used as food for the hunter or for their dependants, or solely for cultural purposes of Aboriginal origin.

 A Hunting Permit is required if an Aboriginal person is taking an animal for sale.